 The Company's board of directors has adopted a regular quarterly cash dividend policy of \$0.20 per common share (\$0.80 per share on an annual basis).
 The declaration of regular cash dividends in the future is subject to the determination each quarter by the board of directors.
-Below, is a summary of dividends paid to stockholders in first quarter of fiscal 2024.
+Below is a summary of dividends paid to stockholders in the three months ended September 30, 2024.

-- On July 5, 2023, the Company's board of directors declared a regular dividend of \$0.20 per share of common stock to stockholders of record at the close of business on July 17, 2023.
-The dividend was paid to stockholders on July 28, 2023 and totaled \$4.7 million. - On August 17, 2023, the Company's board of directors declared a non-recurring special dividend of \$1.00 per share of common stock to share to stockholders of record at the close of business on September 12, 2023.
-The dividend to stockholders was paid on September 26, 2023 and totaled \$23.4 million.
+On July 5, 2024, the Company's board of directors declared a regular dividend of \$0.20 per share of common stock to stockholders of record at the close of business on July 18, 2024.
+The dividend was paid on July 31, 2024 and totaled \$4.6 million.

-See Note 20 to the Company's condensed consolidated financial statements for more information regarding our dividends.
+See Note 17 and Note 20 to the Company's condensed consolidated financial statements for more information regarding our dividends.